Romance Tropes: The Heartbeat of a Genre

 This one seems a little more specific except that it can cover a huge variety of settings.
 While this might have once been confined to a boss and secretary arrangement, it’s 2022 and times have changed.
 They can be coworkers, they can be dueling lawyers fighting for different clients, or they could be a boss and their assistant, too (sometimes we love a classic).
 Sometimes the setting isn’t an office but rather a hospital or a ranch or hotel.
 In any case, it’s about people working together and the fire kindling between them.
 You can combine this with other tropes too: an enemies-to-lovers office romance will always be my thing.

 This one is an oldie but a goodie and can be the source of endless drama.
-Consider a scenario where two people are in love but one gets into an accident and completely forgets the other.
+Consider a scenario where two characters are in love but one gets into an accident and completely forgets the other.
 For mistaken identities, it’s probably obvious but having your characters get confused about who the other person is can lead to the perfect meet cute.

 **Meet cute: This is a romance term that defines the moment your love interests meet.
 If they don’t know each other at the start of your story it’s the first time they see each other or speak.
 If they do already know each other, then this moment is more about when the possibility for them becoming a couple* begins.